MaibornWolff/purl-patrol/documentation/hard_problems.md

 can be found [here (bottom of page)](https://spdx.org/licenses/).
 - Some components have a wrong or unclear license definition.
 - Can't filter which packages are included in the scan.
 For example, we can't exclude apk packages.
+- We only support CycloneDX SBOMs, because SBOMs in the SPDX format are not supported by sbom-utility.